Lifestyle

 Walking & Jogging

-Let me be clear from the get-go when I feel like jogging, I lay down until the feeling goes away!
+Let me be clear from the get-go, when I feel like jogging, I lie down until the feeling goes away!
 However, I’m all for a vigorous walk.
 And obviously, this is a great way to spend quality time with your significant other.
 Free fitness, what could be better?

 I won’t extoll the virtues and benefits of walking and jogging to you.
 Instead, here are a few ways you can take your stroll up a notch.
 It can be in your local community or abroad.